May 01, 2024

 Who’s a money mule?

-Money mules are recruited through online job offers, dating sites, or darknet forums.
+Money mules are recruited through online job offers, dating sites, remote villages, or darknet forums.
 Recruiters can lure individuals by promising easy money or creating job adverts that appear like legitimate offers.

-People in economic hardship.
+1. People in economic hardship.
 These include unemployed individuals, students, and immigrants.
-This demographic increased significantly as a result of the pandemic.

 FBI: Glenda, an 81-year-old victim of a romance scam, describes how she became a money mule and is now paying the price